 Figure 1-1 A typical tool usage flow diagram

-Arm Compiler 6 has more functionality than the set of product features that is described in the documentation.
+Arm Compiler 6 has more functionality than the set of product features that are described in the documentation.
 The various features in Arm Compiler 6 can have different levels of support and guarantees.
 For more information, see Support level definitions.

 - For a list of Arm® Compiler 6 documents, see the documentation on Arm Developer.